-- AC Metric 1A: In grades 3-5, materials shift the balance of texts and instructional time to 50% literature / 50% informational high-quality text.
-In grades 6-12, ELA materials include substantial attention to high-quality non-fiction. - AC Metric 1B: A large majority of texts included in the instructional materials reflect the text characteristics and genres that are specifically required by the Standards at each grade level. - AC Metric 1C: Support materials for the anchor text(s) provide opportunities for students to engage in a range and volume of reading to achieve reading fluency of grade-level complex text as required by the Foundational Skills Standards.
+- AC Metric 1A: In grades K-5, materials include a balance of texts and instructional time of 50% literature and 50% informational text. - AC Metric 1B: A large majority of texts included in the instructional materials reflect the text characteristics and genres that are specifically required by the Standards at each grade level.

-- 1. Rate how well the submission meets each of the criteria below.
+- Rate how well the submission meets each of the criteria below.
 Ratings are Meets (2 points), Partially Meets (1 point), or Does Not Meet (0 points). - 2.
 Provide specific examples of evidence in support of the rating, including pointing out specific gaps in the materials. - 3.
 When the section is finished, add up the rating and enter it at the bottom of the section.
-A rating of 5 out of 6 points means that the materials have met this Alignment Criterion.
-Note: for grades 6-12, if reading fluency is not an issue in your setting, you can ignore 1C and score this alignment criterion as met with a rating of 3 out of 4 points. - 4.
-Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 43 before proceeding to Alignment Criterion 2 (or going back to complete Non-Negotiable 2).
+A rating of 3 out of 4 points means that the materials have met this Alignment Criterion. - 4.
+Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 47 before proceeding to Alignment Criterion 2.
 The more points the materials receive on the Alignment Criteria, the better they are aligned.

+- -

+\mathbf{n}{A} Δt ~

+IVI

+AC Metric 1A: K-2

-In grades 3-5, materials shift the balance of texts and instructional time to 50% literature / 50% informational high-quality text.
-In grades 6-12, ELA materials include substantial attention to high-quality nonfiction.
+In grades K-5, materials include a balance of texts and instructional time of 50% literature and 50% informational text.

 What to look for: List of all the selections selected for submission by genre as defined by the Standards:

-- For grades 3-5: Calculate the percentage of literary vs. informational texts listed in the table of contents.
-(Then, calculate the balance of instructional time spent on literature vs. instructional time spent on informational texts within each unit over each year.
-For example, if one genre of texts include long passages and the other very short passages, the balance won't be right.) - For grades 6-12 ELA classes: Measure whether or not there is "substantial attention to high-quality non-fiction."
-(Literary nonfiction includes essays, speeches, opinion pieces, journalism, historical or scientific articles written for a broad audience.)
-The standards do not call for specific percentages of informational text in ELA classes.
+Calculate the percentage of literary vs. informational selections listed in the table of contents.
+(Then, calculate the balance of instructional time spent on literature vs. instructional time spent on informational selections within each unit over each year.
+For example, if one genre of texts include long selections and the other very short selections, the balance won't be right.)